lokeshwari-02/Hungry_Hault/README.md

 🍽️Hungry Hault

-Hungry Hault is a web application for restaurant table booking with user signup and login functionality.
+Hungry Hault is a full-stack web application for restaurant table booking with user signup and login functionality.

 ## Features